schinken/py-webrelais/README.md

 ## What it does

-py-webrelais offers a REST-API to control the K8IO Relais-Card, connected to the parallel port.
+py-webrelais offers a REST-API to control the [1] K8IO Relais-Card from Pollin, connected to the parallel port.
+Its developed explicitly for Linux, but should run on Windows, too (not tested)

 ## Basic Usage